miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | **Retrieval charge**             | N/A                  | N/A                           | N/A                      | per GB retrieved               | per GB retrieved           | per GB retrieved               | per GB retrieved               | per GB retrieved               |
 | **Lifecycle transitions**        | Yes                  | Yes                           | No                       | Yes                             | Yes                        | Yes                             | Yes                             | Yes                              |
 [Back to the top](#table-of-contents)

+### AWS Snow Family
+- Highly-secure, portable devices to collect and process data at the edge, and migrate data into and out of AWS
+#### AWS OpsHub
+• Historically, to use Snow Family devices, you needed a CLI (Command Line Interface tool)
+• Today, you can use AWS OpsHub (a software you install on your computer / laptop) to manage your Snow Family Device

 # Databases & Analytics Summary in AWS
 ![](https://github.com/miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/blob/main/images/IMG_1179.jpg)